 Once they reached the floor of their forest, Sasof turned to look back at Ena.
 “Ready to go?” she asked him.

-All of a sudden, Ena hesitated.
-“Wait,” he asked slowly, suddenly unsure as the momentary high left him, and the knowledge of what they were actually doing completely sank into him.
+Ena hesitated.
+“Wait,” he asked, unsure as the momentary high left him, and the knowledge of what they were actually doing sank into him.
 “You mean we’re leaving the city?
 And traveling on the forest floor?”

 In the near-endless forests of Leaflend, cities were the safest places to be.
 High above the floor of the trees, and guarded and walled, they protected against both the fell beasts that populated the forests in Leaflend and raiding parties of men who sometimes journeyed through, both of which could not scale to the topmost boughs.
 In Leaflend, height and civilization meant safety, and Sasof was taking Ena both out of the city and down to the forest floor.
 Usually, Ena would have kept silent in times of doubt, not wanting to lose face, especially to his warrior-girlfriend, but the rules changed when they left the high city.
 Everything changed when you left the high city.